November 1918 insurgency in Alsace–Lorraine: Arrival of French troops

 Across Alsace-Lorraine, the workers' and soldiers' councils dissolved themselves automatically following the withdrawal of German troops between 11 and 17 November 1918, as stipulated by the Armistice of 11 November 1918.
-The executive committee of the Strasbourg councils continued to sit until 20 November, the date on which red flag was removed from the cathedral at the request of the Majority Social Democratic deputy Jacques Peirotes.
+The executive committee of the Strasbourg councils continued to sit until 22 November, the date on which red flag was removed from the cathedral at the request of the Majority Social Democratic deputy Jacques Peirotes.

 Several days passed between the signing of the armistice and the arrival of French troops in the various towns of Alsace-Lorraine.
-The armies of the Entente crossed the former front line and advanced through the region more rapidly than anticipated, due to fears of revolutionary contagion.
-French soldiers entered the towns between 16 and 22 November 1918.
+The armies of the Entente crossed the former front line.
+They advanced through the region more rapidly than anticipated, due to fears of revolutionary contagion.
+French soldiers entered the towns between 17 and 22 November 1918.
 In Moselle Lorraine, the advance of the troops commanded by General Émile Fayolle was slowed by the gradual retreat of the German army, and on 20 November reached the line between Völklingen, Saarbrücken and Sarreguemines.
 In Metz, a welcoming committee was formed around Francophile figures opposed to the German authorities.
-The workers' and soldiers' council voluntarily stood down upon the arrival of the French on 15 November.
+The workers' and soldiers' council voluntarily stood down upon the arrival of the French on 22 November.

 Parade of the French 4th Army on Place de la République in Strasbourg on 22 November 1918.

 The troops were greeted triumphantly by the section of the population in favour of France, who had carefully prepared for their arrival.
 This popular celebration was partly spontaneous and partly orchestrated, but not universally shared—indeed, a significant portion of the population remained pro-German or favoured Alsace-Lorraine's neutrality.
-On 5 December, the MSPD led National Council of Alsace-Lorraine finally voted unanimously in favour of France.
-Raymond Poincaré, President of the French Republic, and Georges Clemenceau, President of the council, travelled from Paris and were received in the region from 8 to 10 December to prepare for the reintegration of the "lost provinces," pointedly refusing, however, to meet the leaders of the National Council.
-It was from the balcony of Strasbourg's town hall, before an enthusiastic crowd, that Poincaré delivered a carefully crafted phrase: "The plebiscite is done!"—thus avoiding a referendum]with an uncertain outcome.
+On 5 December, the MSPD-led National Council of Alsace-Lorraine finally voted unanimously in favour of France.
+Raymond Poincaré, President of the French Republic, and Georges Clemenceau, President of the Council, travelled from Paris and were received in the region from 8 to 10 December to prepare for the reintegration of the "lost provinces," pointedly refusing, however, to meet the leaders of the National Council.
+It was from the balcony of Strasbourg's town hall, before an enthusiastic crowd, that Poincaré delivered a carefully crafted phrase: "The plebiscite is done!"—thus avoiding a referendum with an uncertain outcome.